 Moving past the negative effects of the $1 million myth

 The previous million dollar myth has had a very negative impact on those planning and saving for retirement.
 In effect, the subliminal message was that you had somehow ‘failed’ to provide for your own future, that you would live a poorer life in retirement, and it was all your own fault.
-This is patently untrue if most Australians are achieving savings of $400,000 -$500,000 at the moment.
+This is patently untrue as in many cases, with effective planning the combination of the Age Pension and income from super and other investments can allow for a comfortable retirement without the need for $1 million or more in savings.
 But we can’t undo past poor messaging.

 Perhaps the most useful way to explain how savings of $500,000 can deliver an affordable retirement is through an example.